node-prism/server/README.md

 ## Flattened paths

-You can "flatten" a path on the filesystem by prefixing it with an underscore.
+You can "flatten" a path on the filesystem by prefixing folders in its path with an underscore.
 In other words,

 ```bash
 /src/app/http/user/_authorized/profile.ts
 ```

+...is accessed at `/user/profile` because the `_authorized` folder is ignored as part of the path, i.e. it is flattened.

-...is accessed at /user/profile.
-This is particularly useful for scoping your middlewares.
+This flattening behavior is particularly useful when scoping your middlewares.
 Consider the following folder structure:

 ```bash
 ├── app